Understanding the Underused Housing Tax (UHT) and Its Implications

 Failure to file on time may result in:

-Minimum penalty of $2,000 for corporations or trusts
+A minimum penalty of $2,000 for corporations or trusts.

 These penalties apply even if no UHT tax is ultimately owed.